Best Golf Courses in Austin

-Apple Rock at Horseshoe Bay, a Hill Country course designed by Robert Trent Jones, utilizes some of the highest, most spectacular land in Austin, starting in natural rocky terrain and ending on the beautiful shoreline of Lake LBJ.
+Apple Rock at Horseshoe Bay, a Hill Country course designed by Robert Trent Jones, utilizes some of the highest, most spectacular land in Austin, starting in natural rocky terrain and ending on the beautiful shoreline of Lake Lyndon B. Jordan (LBJ).
 Don’t be distracted by the beautiful shoreline - with fifty bunkers and seven holes bringing water hazards into play, all golfers must be accurate throughout the round to achieve a good score.

 The third, and hardest, course at Horseshoe bay, Ram Rock is a true test of a golfer's ability.
 So, if you make the trip to Austin’s Horseshoe Bay, be sure to leave this one until last as you will need all the practice you can get.
 With plenty of hazards, including 62 deep bunkers, the course tests a golfer’s precision with narrow fairways and swift elevation changes.
 Despite its difficult nature, the course also boasts beautiful native landscapes of natural dry creeks and Bermuda rough-lined fine fairways, making it one of the ‘Top 15 Golf Courses in the State’ according to Golf Week magazine.